sugarcrm/thorn/Docs.md

 #### API versioning

 Agents make requests against the default API version (currently, `v10`) by default.
-To switch API versions, use `Agent.on`:
+To make requests against a different API version, use `Agent.on`:

 ```javascript
 let johnV11 = john.on('v11');